Yolinux.com logo

 Comparison of Distributions:

-The lead in popularity with UNIX administrators in the USA is held by Red Hat based distributions.
-(This includes RHEL, Fedora, Lineox, Centos and many other equally popular distributions.)
-S.u.S.E. is a European distribution (bought by Novell) and is popular on that side of the Atlantic.
-S.u.S.E. is also popular with MS/Windows dominated IT departments due to their love of the S.u.S.E.
-Yast configuration tool and some of the extra bundled applications like qps, kdiff3 and ksysguard.
-Both Red Hat and S.u.S.E. are RPM based distributions and the only major difference is the location of desktop applications and the configuration management GUI tools.
-S.u.S.E. separates the desktop and applications from the rest of the OS in the /opt directory (i.e. /opt/gnome and /opt/kde).
-Tubo Linux is dominant in Asia.
-Debian has a very slick update feature set which allows one to upgrade over the internet. (ap-get update followed by ap-get dist-upgrade will search the internet for the latest packages, resolve dependencies and install.)
-Linspire (was Lindows) has a slick commercial desktop/laptop version of the Debian distribution.
-Ubuntu is a very popular Debian based distribution due to its pace of development and popular support on the desktop.
 While Red Hat does have the up2date and yum command, it is not designed to update across releases.
 Red Hat has chosen to only sell a Linux version with paid support called Red Hat Enterprise Linux.
-A free clone of Red Hat Enterprise Linux (RHEL) is now available from White Box Linux, Centos, Lineox or Tao Linux.
-Future releases will be based upon The Fedora Project, an RPM based distribution with Red Hat involvement which will have more current software releases and thus have more updates than the fairly static RHEL.
+A free clone of Red Hat Enterprise Linux (RHEL) is available from Centos or Scientific Linux.
+These releases are based upon The Fedora Project, an RPM based distribution with Red Hat involvement which will have more current software releases and thus have more updates than the fairly static RHEL.
 S.u.S.E. has also adopted a paid "supported" version of Linux called S.u.S.E.
 Enterprise Linux.
 The free unsupported "professional" version is still available under the S.u.S.E. brand and is updated more often.
 Gentoo uses a BSD style of distribution which relies on updating source code and then compiling locally to obtain the resulting binaries.
 This is slow to update due to the time it takes to compile everything and more disk drive resources are used to store source code.
 The upside is that everything is compatible with the compilers and libraries on your system as it was compiled with it.
 The local compilation will allow targeted platform optimization rather than using the lowest common denominator I386 binary releases which are common with other Linux distributions.

 Linux Distributions: